ShuranXu/Corn-Price-Predicter/README.md

 # Is it possible to predict corn price with weather?

 ## 1. Summary
-This project is
+The pupose of this project is to se see if we can use weather data to predict the US corn price.
+This was done by ...

+Various datasets was extracted and analyzed,  visualizations done in Pyviz, Time series analysis performed to predict the future price of corn, which was then used in a XG Boost Machine learning model.
+The outcome was then used validate our research and assumptions.

+xxx

 ## 2. Background

 Maize (corn) is the dominant grain grown in the world.
 Total maize production in 2018 equaled 1.12 billion tons.
 Maize is used primarily as an animal feed in the production of eggs, dairy, pork and chicken.
-The US produces 32% of the world’s maize followed by China at 22% and Brazil at 9%.</br>
+The US produces 32% of the world’s maize followed by China at 22% and Brazil at 9%.
 In addition, the US is the leading consumer of corn worldwide.
 In 2019/2020, the U.S. consumed about 12.3 billion bushels of corn.
 China, the runner up, consumed about 10.98 billion bushels of corn in that year. </br>

 ### What determines the price of corn?
 In a free market economy, price is determined by the supply and demand for a product or commodity.
 Short-term price gyrations often occur and can be influenced by market reactions to news concerning such things as weather, government reports and/or policy.
 Corn is a commodity that reflects this scenario.</br>